A new book for the global Middle Ages

 The medieval period - broadly conceived from the Fall of Rome to the Reformation, in a European setting - has laid the foundations for the long European and Middle Eastern history of voyaging, colonialism, and expansion: the Papal embassies that took over one year of overland travel to reach Mongolia, Ibn Battuta’s thirty years of voyaging to Africa and East Asia, or the arrival of European colonialism, through Christopher Columbus, in the Americas, to name a few momentous instances.
 Medieval travel writing, in particular, has contributed many of the most widely studied narratives in European literary history, including John Mandeville’s Travels, Boccaccio’s Decameron, Marco Polo’s voyage account, or Chaucer’s Canterbury Tales.

-A Global History of Medieval Travel Writing: European Perspectives, edited by Sebastian Sobecki and contracted by Cambridge University Press, will be published in 2024.
+The Cambridge Guide to Global Medieval Travel Writing, edited by Sebastian Sobecki and contracted by Cambridge University Press, will be published in 2025.
 This will be the first pan-European, Middle Eastern, and global guide through the bewildering maze of early travel narratives.
 Each chapter will be written by a leading specialist in their geographical area.
 At the same time, the geographical scope of this collection, with chapters on travel writing produced by Persian, Arabic, and Chinese writers, among others, will challenge Western periodisation and the term ‘medieval’.
 Using the dates 1200 and 1550 CE as boundaries for a global period of intercultural and intercontinental contact, the volume (despite its combined European and Middle Eastern centre) will not attempt to interpret ‘medieval’ beyond marking a chronological spectrum.

 Individual chapters will pay particular attention to questions of gender, manuscript transmission, and language choice and multilingualism.